angrybacon/doomsday-wiki/src/pages/articles/2018/07/27-doomsday-after-the-probe-ban.md

 flexibility of having AoI and IU is an improvement over some of the cheap high-storm tricks you can do with maindeck ToA and Bauble loops.

-With that lengthy intro out of the wway, I'll get down to the meat of the article.
+With that lengthy intro out of the way, I'll get down to the meat of the article.
 I played 30 matches which each of these lists, with minor variations as I worked on sideboards and some maindeck numbers.
-I realize that 30 matches is not enough to get real hard data but I think its sufficient to see some trends and start getting an idea of how the 2 lists compare and whether or not Doomsday is even remotely playable without Probe.
+I realize that 30 matches is not enough to get real hard data but I think it's sufficient to see some trends and start getting an idea of how the 2 lists compare and whether or not Doomsday is even remotely playable without Probe.
 I kept detailed records of my matches for each list using the same spreadsheet format that we've used in the past data